 When the audience touches the surface of the prints, they hear the voices of three AI bots talking about data policies, digital monopolies, free information, fake news etc.

-They look like they are talking to the audience, but in reality, they are having a conversation between them.
+The voices sound like they are talking to the audience, but in reality, they are having a conversation between them.

-Each sculpture is connected to one of the bots.
+Each sculpture is connected to a bot.
 Normally, these AI machines learn to understand human language by being trained with huge examples of human to human conversations (interviews, movie scripts etc).
 A database with transcripts of the last five years of US Congress hearings and investigations involving Facebook, Amazon and Google was created and used to train the AI models.
 Every week a piece of code sends the text they have created to an online AI system called Watson, that in turns tries to create a personality profile for each one of the bots, assessing levels of openness, agreeability and emotionality as if they were real humans.

 This is visualised in the display on the wall.